gtraines/comando/doc/commands.md

 - command id [1 byte] the identifier of the corresponding command
 - payload [N bytes] the arguments to the command

-When comando receives a command message, it examines the command id and then calls the corresponding command.
+When commando receives a command message, it examines the command id and then calls the corresponding command.
 The called command is responsible for parsing the payload to extract the command arguments but several helper functions are provided.